 Before taking hydroxyurea,

-- tell your doctor and pharmacist if you are allergic to hydroxyurea, any other medications, or any of the inactive ingredients in hydroxyurea capsules.
+- tell your doctor and pharmacist if you are allergic to hydroxyurea, any other medications, or any of the inactive ingredients in hydroxyurea capsules or tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS); if you are being treated with or have ever been treated with radiation therapy or cancer chemotherapy; hemodialysis; or if you have or have ever had kidney or liver disease.
+- tell your doctor if you have human immunodeficiency virus (HIV), acquired immunodeficiency syndrome (AIDS), high levels of uric acid in your blood, or leg ulcers; if you are being treated with or have ever been treated with radiation therapy, cancer chemotherapy, or hemodialysis; or if you have or have ever had kidney or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-You should not become pregnant or breast-feed while you are taking hydroxyurea.
-If you are a female, you should use effective birth control while taking hydroxyurea and for 30 days after treatment.
-If you are a male, you and your female partner should use effective birth control while taking hydroxyurea and for 1 year after stopping your treatment.
-Talk to your doctor about birth control methods that you can use during and after your treatment.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+You should not become pregnant or breastfeed while you are taking hydroxyurea.
+You will need to have a pregnancy test before you begin treatment with hydroxyurea.
+If you are a female, you should use effective birth control while taking hydroxyurea and for at least 6 months after stopping your treatment.
+If you are a male, you and your female partner should use effective birth control while taking hydroxyurea and for at least 6 months (Siklos) or at least 1 year (Droxia, Hydrea) after stopping your treatment.
+Talk to your doctor about birth control methods that you can use during and after your treatment and how long you should continue their use.
 If you become pregnant while taking hydroxyurea, call your doctor immediately.
 Hydroxyurea may harm the fetus.